sledorze/llamachain/README.md

 `python src/main.py` or `F5`

 ### Try different LLM models
-`docker compose run -it -d ollama` to ensure that the container is running
+`docker compose run -d ollama` to ensure that the container is running

-`docker compose exec -it ollama ollama pull gemini` to try the **gemini** model
+`docker compose exec ollama ollama pull gemini` to try the **gemini** model